 Importance of U.S.-China Trade Relations

 Hong Kong gross domestic product (GDP) per capita is comparable to other developed countries.
 The United States has substantial economic ties with Hong Kong.
-A report done by the U.S. State Department in August 2013 indicates that there are some 1,400 U.S. firms in Hong Kong.
-According to a 2014 report by the Hong Kong Economic and Trade Office in San Francisco, 65,000 U.S. residents currently, work, study or do business in Hong Kong.
-Another 1.2 million people visited Hong Kong last year from the U.S. The latest available figures on U.S. direct investment in Hong Kong show investment at about $47.8 billion, making the United States one of Hong Kong’s largest investors.
+A report done by the U.S. State Department in February 2015 indicates that there are some 1,400 U.S. firms and approximately 85,000 U.S. residents in Hong Kong.
+Another 1.2 million people visited Hong Kong last year from the U.S. The latest available figures on U.S. direct investment in Hong Kong show investment at about $86.8 billion in 2021, making the United States one of Hong Kong’s largest investors.

 Many trade analysts argue that China could prove to be a significantly larger market for U.S. exports in the future.
 China has been one of the world’s fastest growing economies over the past several years, and its efforts to reform and modernize its economy have helped transform China into a large trading economy.
 China is by far the world’s largest marketplace with nearly 1.4 billion people.
 Roughly one in five potential customers on the entire planet is Chinese.
 In years to come, the prosperity of the United States will be even more closely tied to the country’s leadership in international trade and the Asia Pacific region.

 Economic and Trade Agreement Between the Government of the U.S. and the Government of the People’s Republic of China – Phase 1 Deal